dmwm/auth-proxy-server/README.md

 Go-based server has uncompressed size of 12.4MB/5.18MB (for uncompressed/compressed), while cmsweb frontend image is 1.97GB/707MB, respectively.
 The average memory usage of srv2 tests was 20MB for Go-based server, and 400MB for apache one.
-And, CPU usage was 237 millicore for Go-based server and 462 millicore.
+And, CPU usage was 237 millicore for Go-based server and 462 millicore for apache one.

 ### Test with DBS service
 We also performed more realistics tests using frontend (apache or Go-based) and